Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 David's Dysfunctional Family

 Like Jacob, King David had a lot of children.
 In fact, he had 20 sons, but one died at birth.
-Like Jacob, David also had one daughter that was mentioned in the Bible.
+Like Jacob, David also had one daughter who was mentioned in the Bible.
 Her name was Tamar.
 Like Jacob, David and his children engaged in dysfunctional behavior.

 - David's son, Amnon raped David's daughter, Tamar.
 In other words, Amnon raped his half-sister.